TV piracy claims heap more pressure on Murdoch empire

 Operational Security was a unit of News Corp's secure-encryption subsidiary NDS, which has denied any wrongdoing in relation to the Panorama claims.

-News Corp, which this month sold NDS to Cisco Systems (CSCO.O) for $5 billion (3 billion pounds), said it accepted those assurances.
+News Corp, which this month sold NDS to Cisco Systems for $5 billion, said it accepted those assurances.

 Its Australian arm, News Limited, denied the claims in the Australian Financial Review.